 Port Events Description PoE PD power on Power is being output to the PD.
 PoE PD power off The PoE power output is cut off.
 PoE over current When the current of the port exceeds the following limits: 802.3 af: 350 mA 802.3 at: 600 mA High Power: 720 mA Force: 600 mA PoE PD Failure Check When the switch does not receive a PD response after the defined period.
-Over-measured Power Limit When the total PD power consumption exceeds the total measured power limit.
-PoE FETBad When the MOSFET of the port is out of order (please contact Moxa for technical service) PoE over Temperature Please check the temperature of the environment.
-If you cannot keep the temperature under 75°C, please contact Moxa for technical service.
-PoE VEE Uvlo - VEE (PoE input voltage) The voltage of the power supply has dropped below 44 VDC.
-Adjust under Voltage Lockout the voltage between 46 and 57 VDC to eliminate this issue.
-Over Allocated Power Limit When the total PD power consumption exceeds the total allocated power.
+Over Measured Power Limitation When the total PD power consumption exceeds the total measured power limit.
+PoE FETBad When the MOSFET of the port is out of order (please contact Moxa for technical service) PoE over Temperature Check the temperature of the environment.
+If you cannot keep the temperature under the maximum operating temperature of the switch e.g. 70°C, contact Moxa for technical support.

+Port Events Description PoE VEE Uvlo - VEE (PoE input The voltage of the power supply has dropped below 44 VDC.
+Adjust the voltage) under Voltage Lockout voltage to between 46 and 57 VDC to eliminate this issue.
+Over Allocated Power Limitation When the total PD power consumption exceeds the total allocated power.